carpentries/github-skills/episodes/reviewing_pull_requests.md

 If nothing else, do not forget to thank the contributor for taking the time to contribute!
 Choose one of the three options:

 - "Comment" - a general comment, with no firm outcome.
-Can be used to complete a review before a pull request is closed.
+This option can be a good choice if you plan to close the pull request after completing your review.
 - "Approve" - approve the PR for merging.
 Some people use this when suggesting only very minor or optional changes - if you want to do this, make sure you are explicit about what changes you are suggesting etc before the PR can be merged
 - "Request changes" - indicates that changes would be required to the PR before you would be willing to merge it.
+It also requires another review before the changes can be merged if the `main` branch has been protected (see branch protection rules below).

 ## Agree with your team how you will use reviews
 When collaborating regularly with other developers/maintainers on a project, it can be helpful to discuss and agree upon when and how you will use pull requests and reviews in your development process.